Manan-py/Taskflow_2.0/replit.md

 - June 28, 2025.
 Made task stage navigation sticky for better UX while scrolling
 - June 28, 2025.
 Created animated splash screen with floating particles and loading animation that displays for 2.5 seconds before redirecting
 - June 28, 2025.
 Redesigned entire visual theme with dynamic gradient backgrounds, floating animations, enhanced logos, improved task cards with backdrop blur effects, and modern glass-morphism styling
+- June 28, 2025.
+Fixed splash screen to appear on every reload/navigation and properly redirect based on user authentication status
+- June 28, 2025.
+Added dark/light mode toggle with animated lightbulb icon in top-right corner of all pages, localStorage persistence, and CSS variables for seamless theme switching
+- June 28, 2025.
+Implemented comprehensive responsive design with mobile-first approach, optimized for all device sizes (desktop, tablet, mobile) with breakpoints at 768px and 480px